EqualExperts/interview-prep/devops/README.md

-  If you don't have something already installed and/or don't have a preference [Virtualbox](https://www.virtualbox.org/wiki/Downloads) https://www.virtualbox.org/wiki/Downloads is free and the associate extension pack which may be downloaded from the same page.
+  If you don't have something already installed and/or don't have a preference [Virtualbox](https://www.virtualbox.org/wiki/Downloads) https://www.virtualbox.org/wiki/Downloads is free and the associated extension pack which may be downloaded from the same page.

   **Note** that extension packs are tied to the version of Virtualbox you have